bigrobsf/websocket-chat/README.md

 let socket = new WebSocket('ws://localhost:3001', 'sample-protocol');
 ```

 The following event listener isn’t required but will update the connection status `div` to let the user know that a connection has been made with the server.
-The code also adds the class open to the status `<div>` solely for styling purposes.
+The code also adds the class "open" to the status `<div>` solely for styling purposes.
 Add the below to your **client.js** file inside of `window.onload()`:

 ```javascript
 // Set connection status on form to Connected